webtoknow/fx-trading-app/Week_09/Exercise/README.md

 Import in the IDE the starter project.
 It should be imported as a Maven project.

 Notes:
-1. Under *fxtrading* package there is the main class of the application: FxTradingApplication
+1. Under *fxtrading* package there is the main class of the Spring Boot application: FxTradingApplication
-2. The pom.xml file contains the required Maven dependencies: Spring Web, Spring JPA, Spring Security, PostgreSQL
+2. The pom.xml file contains the required Maven dependencies: Spring Web, Spring JPA, PostgreSQL, etc
-3. Properties are already set in /src/main/resources/application.properties.
+3. Properties are set in /src/main/resources/application.properties.
-For example: Tomcat server is defined to run on port 8210 by setting property *server.port*
+For example: Tomcat server is defined to run on port 8210 by setting property *server.port* Also database properties are set.
+The database properties must match the database setup done in the next exercise.
-4. Under the root package there is a *configuration* package containing the class CustomWebSecurityConfigurerAdapter.
-This overrides the default Spring Security configuration

 ## <a name="exercise-II">Exercise II - Database Setup </a>